 How to get to Oedo Onsen Monogatari

-By monorail -- Yurikamome Line, Telecom Center Station then 2-minutes walk
+By monorail -- Yurikamome Line, Telecom Center Station and a 2-minute walk

 Location unreachable with the JR Pass

 - Children (4 -12 years old) : ¥1,058 (~US$ 9.60)

 - week days: ¥2,180 (~US$ 19.70)

 - Night supplement (after 2am): ¥2,160 (~US$ 19.60)

 Entrance includes: access to baths, yukata, towels, soap and shampoo

 Opened daily from 11am to 9am the next day